yolk/valvat/README.md

 ## valvat

 Validates european vat numbers.
-Standalone or as an ActiveModel validator.
+Standalone or as a ActiveModel validator.

 ### Features